JakeC007/JakeC007.github.io/_posts/2023-03-8-openai-CLI-tip.md

 ### Trying To Fix The Path

-I tried adding both the utils location and local bin location of openai to my terminal path
+I tried adding both the utils location and local bin location of the openai package to my terminal path